marwahaha/Nextjs/README.md

 ### Important

-read abotu getInitialProps() --> see exampls in index.js and auth/index.js
+read about getInitialProps() --> see exampls in index.js and auth/index.js